Bill Gaede: Critique of mathematical physics

 In 1997, Gaede developed a critique of mathematical physics which was centred upon the semantic issues of the popular presentations of general relativity, quantum mechanics, and string theory.
 On February 20, 1998, Gaede completed his critique in book form, along with a theory of light, magnetism and gravity developed as a recreated model of physics in light of his deconstruction of the old models.
 His model is known as the rope hypothesis.
 This book remained unpublished until 2008, under the title Why God Doesn't Exist, with his major contention being that mathematical physics constitutes a religion and also a possible premise for arguments relating to the existence of God.
 The vast array of his arguments revolve around the fallacy of reification, or misplaced concreteness.
-Gaede explains that all theories of mathematical physics use abstract concepts as physical objects acting in reality.
+Gaede claims that all theories of mathematical physics use abstract concepts as physical objects acting in reality.
 "Forces", "waves", "points", "fields", and so on, are not physical, but conceptual, according to Gaede.